Lee Altenberg's Home Page | Archives | E-mail Lee

 664 San Juan, Stanford California

-Architects: Bakewell and Brown, 1911
+Architects: Bakewell and Brown, 1910

 This was the only fraternity house ever designed by renowned Beaux Arts architects Bakewell and Brown, who also designed the City Halls for San Francisco and Pasadena, and many other buildings at Stanford.
 On July 10, 1991, the Santa Clara County Historical Heritage Commission voted unanimously to recommend that Synergy House be given Point of Historical Interest status.
 Donald Kennedy, Stanford University president, ordered the demolition of the house in November 1991 to replace it with faculty houses.
 He turned down an offer of a one million dollar loan from the Campus Co-op Development Corporation to repair damage from the 1989 earthquake.
 He refused to speak with any members of the Committee for the Preservation of Historic Stanford about the historical importance of the house.
 The Synergy Co-op community relocated to several other houses after the 1989 quake and today continues in the Cooksey House on the Stanford Campus.
 The palm trees in these photos still stand.
-Donald Kennedy had offered his resignation from the Stanford Presidency in the midst of his decision to demolish Synergy House.
+Donald Kennedy offered his resignation from the Stanford Presidency in the midst of his decision to demolish Synergy House.

 The chicken coop.